สถานที่สำคัญในภูฏาน

 What are the other attractions in Punakha, Bhutan.

-In a simple one story building in Thimphu’s southern suburbs, rough natural fibers are extracted from the bark of two species of highland shrubs and slowly transformed into beautiful translucent sheets of paper.
-The factory uses the bark of two tree species, the Daphne tree and Dhekap tree in the manufacture of traditional paper.
-Visitors can observe the entire process of producing handmade paper using ancient traditional methods that have been practiced for generations.
-You can even try your hand at this ancient craft and make some paper of your very own as a souvenir.
-Deh-sho paper was originally used by monasteries for woodblock and manuscript books and also for writing prayer books.
+In a simple one-story building in Thimphu’s southern suburbs, rough natural fibres are extracted from the bark of two species of highland shrubs and slowly transformed into beautiful translucent sheets of paper.
+The factory uses the bark of the Daphne tree and Dhekap tree in the manufacture of traditional paper.
+Visitors can observe the entire process of producing handmade paper using ancient traditional methods that have been practised for generations.

 It is located approximately 1 km from Thimphu City.
 The Jungshi paper factory continues to preserve and promote this age-old Bhutanese tradition.
 It also produces various other products, such as stationery and greeting cards.